Welcome to today's edition of the Rush 24-7 podcast.

 Name for me one Republican candidate who has maintained a 72% approval rating while their life and their career has been under assault for the purpose of destruction, which is the case with Sarah Palin.

-72% approval in Palin in uh in the Gallup poll.
+72% approval in the Gallup poll.

 You might call the office here to figure out what's going on.

-This is not going to sit well with the elites in the Republican Party, the uh country club blue blood Rockefeller Republicans, they don't like her nearly as much as the Democrats don't like her.
+Now, this is not going to sit well with the elites in the Republican Party, the country club blue-blood Rockefeller Republicans.

-But I mean, I think this is uh 72% after a year in which she has been the target of literal political destruction.
+But I mean, I think this is 72% after a year in which she has been the target of literal political destruction.

-Now, folks, I'm just telling you if any of you wimpy, wishy-washy Republicans out there who so desperately want to have a candidate that's the sophisticated in the media in Washington and New York approve of.
+Folks, I'm just telling you, for any of you wimpy, wishy-washy Republicans out there who so desperately want to have a candidate that the sophisticates in the media in Washington and New York approve of, you are guaranteed to secure the Republican Party defeat after defeat after defeat.

 That would be John Sidney McCain.